 “I’ve changed my mind, I’d like us to have lunch.”
 Sylvia blurted out.
 “You gave me half a story about Bill, I want to know the other half, tab’s on me.”
 Sylvia was a good judge of character.
 She could sense when someone was lying to cover their tracks and she became determined to wring the truth out of Suzie.
 If Suzie was lying, Sylvia figured, she would know it and would also know whether Suzie could have played a part in undermining Bill’s mental stability.
 If so she at least wanted to warn Phillip and if necessary find some way to get Bill out from under her influence.
 Even if that meant intervening to help him.
 In either case she still had deep feelings for him and was certain the cabin was an unhealthy place for him to be.

 “Whatever.”
 Suzie replied diffidently, “I’m pretty busy these days with the kid’s schedules and all.
 Where did you want to meet?”
 “How about the coffee shop across from Barnie’s?”
 “That’s pretty close to where Bill works, you want to chance that?
 What if he sees us?”
 Suzie asked incredulously.
 “So he sees us.”
-Sylvia responded, with a careless answer that would begin an unavoidable chain of events.
+Sylvia responded, with a careless answer that would begin a landslide of events.
 “It’s been over between us for months.”
 “Suit yourself but don’t tell me I didn’t warn you the guy’s seriously unbalanced.
 I think you should also know he blames me for your decision to breakup with him.”
 “No I made that decision myself.”
 Sylvia answered weakly.
 “What are you doing Thursday?”
 Suzie asked, eager to wrap up the conversation.
 “I can see you there at twelve.”
 Came the response.
 “Thursday it is then.”
 Suzie answered impatiently and hung up.

 There was a shortage in the cash register from the previous night and Bill found himself finishing up late that morning.
 He threw off his apron and washed his armpits in the restroom for a few minutes, then he put on a new shirt and left Barnie’s by the back door at exactly12pm.
 Once again he recognized two familiar silhouettes walking the brick path, coming towards him.
 When they got close enough to identify Bill he ran towards the back.
 He was looking around chewing his fingernails and decided to make a run for it in the opposing direction around the other side of the building.
 Charging at full speed up a hill he ran directly into Suzie and Sylvia kicking up a cloud of dust.